-You can specify the exact time slots when you want the campaign to run by using our scheduling feature under the Campaign tab.
+You can specify the exact intra-day time slots when you want the campaign to run by using our scheduling features under the Campaign tab in the campaign creation wizard.
 It consists of two different options: scheduling for lifetime budgets and for daily budgets.

 Lifetime budgets: Daily Budget Pacing (recommended)

 We highly recommend using this option, since it paces the budget by using Facebook's pacing algorithm.
 Thus, the performance of the campaign should be better than it would be if you use the scheduling for daily budgets.
 Pacing maximizes an advertiser's profit for a given budget.
 The adset status will be shown as "Running" since the lifetime budget scheduling changes only the budget pacing, not the real status of the adset.
 The schedule is in the ad receiver's timezone.

 Note: in campaign creation you can only add a campaign level schedule.
 If you want to have a different daily budget pacing schedule for different ad sets, create the campaign first and the edit the budget pacing rules from the 'Ad sets' tab (see screenshot below).
 This is regardless if you use CBO or not.

 Daily Budget Pacing can only be enabled in newly created campaigns – it can't be disabled or enabled in existing campaigns.
 If you want to disable it, consider editing the ad set schedules to cover all day every day, instead.
 If you want to enable it, you'll need to create a new campaign.

 Daily budgets: Dayparting Schedule